Government in exile of the Commonwealth of the Philippines: The government in exile

-Members of the war cabinet were heavily involved in civic and social activities such as endorsing the sale of war bonds, participating in parades with heroic themes, involvement with commemoration and celebration of Philippine historic events such as Rizal Day.
+In the U.S., members of President Quezon's war cabinet were heavily involved in civic and social activities such as endorsing the sale of war bonds, participating in parades with heroic themes, involvement with commemoration and celebration of Philippine historic events such as Rizal Day.
 These activities were very successful in sustaining American interest in the Philippine Commonwealth, and had immense impact on the Japanese-occupied Philippines through shortwave news broadcasts which the Japanese were unable to stop.
 The government in exile also published a news magazine in the United States called Philippines.
 President Quezon was invited by President Roosevelt to join the Pacific War Council, and was asked to sign the United Nations Pact for the Philippines; in doing so, Quezon became a signatory of the Atlantic Charter.
 Representing the Philippine Government, on June 14, 1942, President Quezon signed the Declaration by United Nations of January 1, 1942, joining with the group of nations pledged as being "engaged in a common struggle against save and brutal forces seeking to subjugate the world," making the Philippines one of nine governments-in-exile to do so.

 The United States government considered issues relating to the Philippines to be internal affairs due to their claim to sovereignty over the islands.
 Due to Japanese plans to establish an independent Philippine state, the United States considered recognizing the Philippines under the exiled Government as an independent country, including with an exchange of ambassadors.
 While this was decided against, Roosevelt declared that they would treat the Quezon government "as having the same status as the governments of other independent nations."

 President Quezon had been elected to a six-year term as the second President of the Philippines and the first President of the Philippine Commonwealth, taking office on November 15, 1935.
 In 1940, The 1935 Constitution was amended by the National Assembly to change the legislature from a unicameral assembly to a bicameral congress and to change the term of office of the President from six years with no reelection to four years with a possibility of being reelected for a second term.
 The amended constitution contained a provision saying, "No person shall serve as President for more than eight consecutive years."
 Quezon's term as President, then, would end on November 15, 1943.